eseidinger/clouddev-env/README.md

 For MacOS you'll have to install an XServer like [XQuartz](https://www.xquartz.org/) and for Windows there is for example [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

-For Windows you also need to set the DISPLAY environment variable on the Linux VM.
+For Windows hosts, you also need to set the DISPLAY environment variable on the Linux VM, because the Windows ssh client does not support X11 forwarding.

 ```bash
 export DISPLAY=xxx.xxx.xxx.xxx:0.0
 ```

-Where *xxx.xxx.xxx.xxx* is the IPv4 address of the default switch.
+Where *xxx.xxx.xxx.xxx* is the IPv4 address of the ethernet adapter on the default switch.
 You can get this address using the `ipconfig` command on the Windows host.

 ## Troubleshooting